 CPR-3.2 Use of Personal Social Media Sites

 Gulf Consortium Members, employees, and consultants, including the General Manager, may create, manage, administer, or communicate news and their own views and opinions regarding Consortium business through Social Media, but must ensure that they do not hold out such views as representative of the Consortium as a whole.
 As further described in Section 4 of this Policy, communications on personal Social Media sites may constitute Public Records and must be retained in accordance with Florida law.
+Gulf Consortium Members, employees, and consultants are encouraged to consult with the General Counsel concerning any questions as to the retention requirements applicable to social media content.

 CPR-3.3 Creation and Use of Gulf Consortium Social Media Sites.